usememos/dotcom/content/docs/contribution/community.md

 title: Community
 ---

-memos has a very active community and produces a lot of design products, including but not limited to Android APP, iOS APP, browser extensions, etc.
+Memos has a very active community and produces a lot of design products, including but not limited to Android APP, iOS APP, browser extensions, etc.

 - [Moe Memos](https://memos.moe/) - Third party client for iOS and Android
 - [lmm214/memos-bber](https://github.com/lmm214/memos-bber) - Chrome extension